LostCore/WordPress-Plugin-Boilerplate/README.md

 * `.gitignore`.
 Used to exclude certain files from the repository.
 * `CHANGELOG.md`.
 The list of changes to the core project.
 * `README.md`.
 The file that you’re currently reading.
-* A `plugin-name` directory that contains the source code - a fully executable WordPress plugin.
+* A `plugin-name` directory that contains the source code.

 ## Features

-* The Boilerplate is based on the [Plugin API](http://codex.wordpress.org/Plugin_API), [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards), and [Documentation Standards](http://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/).
+* The Boilerplate is a more opinionated fork of the [DevinVinson's one](http://wppb.io/), and supports all the features of its parent project.
-* All classes, functions, and variables are documented so that you know what you need to be changed.
-* The Boilerplate uses a strict file organization scheme that correspond both to the WordPress Plugin Repository structure, and that make it easy to organize the files that compose the plugin.
-* The project includes a `.pot` file as a starting point for internationalization.
+* Namespaced structure: there is no need to rename the files anymore.
+* Gulp, sass, browserify support.
+There is a "build task" also included.
+* Browserify enforce a more organized and stable structure of the javascript code.
+* class-plugin, class-admin and class-public are now more deeply connected, with class-plugin in the middle.
+You can access them from the loader.
+* Some of the redundant variables (as plugin_name, version...) are now centralized in class-plugin.

 ## Installation

 The Boilerplate can be installed directly into your plugins folder "as-is".
 You will want to rename it and the classes inside of it to fit your needs.

+Before actual activate the plugin via wordpress you need:

+- To rename all occurrences of "PluginName" and "plugin-name".
+There is also an occurrence of "pluginName" in `assets/src/js/main.js`.
+- Run `npm install`

-Note that this will activate the source code of the Boilerplate, but because the Boilerplate has no real functionality so no menu  items, meta boxes, or custom post types will be added.
+Note tha the Boilerplate has no real functionality so no menu items, meta boxes, or custom post types will be added.

-## WordPress.org Preparation

-The original launch of this version of the boilerplate included the folder structure needed for using your plugin on the WordPress.org.
-That folder structure has been moved to its own repo here: https://github.com/DevinVinson/Plugin-Directory-Boilerplate
+**ATTENTION**: PHP >= 5.4 its required.

 ## Recommended Tools